Goats Are Farm Animals That Make Great Pets!

 To anyone who doubts if goats can be good pets, I like to tell them the story of my first animal friend.
 When I was a small child, my neighbors had a goat.
 My childish exuberance took over any fear and we soon started playing together.
 The goat was very friendly and followed me around everywhere.
 I named her Peggy.
 Soon, we became inseparable.
 Peggy would come at our front door every morning and start yelling until I’d wake up and come out to play.

 Peggy was my best animal friend as a child.
 I’ll never forget our bond.
 That is why I will never stop believing that goats can make great pets.

 While most people don’t think of goats this way, more knowledge about them could quickly change their mind.
-The reason why so many people only see them as livestock is because the experience of owning a goat is not very well known.
+The reason why so many only see goats only as livestock is because the experience of owning a pet goat is relatively rare.
 It’s certainly an unconventional choice and most people wouldn’t even know where to start.
 However, while choosing to have a pet goat can be new and challenging, it can also be incredibly rewarding and actually easier than most would imagine.
 Goats are smart and resilient creatures that do not require much maintenance.
 They are very playful animals that are capable of forming strong bonds with humans.

 Plus, goats are really cute.

-Full size goat breeds should stay on farms where they have enough room to be themselves.
+Full-size goat breeds should stay on farms where they have enough room to be themselves.
 Miniature goat breeds are best for pets on small acreage plots.
-A miniature breed would be about the same size as medium sized dog.
+A miniature breed is about the same size as medium-sized dog.

 - Nigerian dwarf goats